babasaraki/iandow.github.io/_posts/2017-05-01-Apache_Drill.md

 ## What is Apache Drill?

 Apache Drill is a Unix service that unifies access to data across a variety of data formats and sources.
 It can run on a single node or on multiple nodes in a clustered environment.
 It supports a variety of NoSQL databases and file systems, including HBase, MongoDB, HDFS, Amazon S3, Azure Blob Storage, and local text files like json or csv files.
-Drill provides the following extremely user friendly features:
+Drill provides the following user friendly features:
 * Drill supports industry standard APIs such as ANSI SQL and JDBC
 * Drill enables you to perform queries without predefining schemas
 * Drill enables you to JOIN data in different formats from multiple datastores.